 Though the branding isn’t official, rumours suggest the next AirPods to hit the market will be the over-ear AirPods Studio.
 The name has been confirmed by Jon Prosser, a leaker with an impressive track record, including correctly predicting the iPhone SE’s release date, price and other key features.

 In an April 2020 tweet, Prosser claimed that the new AirPods, along with the new MacBook Pro, were ready to launch.
 The MacBook Pro is here, so it shouldn’t be too long before Apple releases its new high-end headphones.
-In a more recent tweet, Prosser points towards WWDC 2020 - which starts on 22 June - as a potential release, so we don’t have long to wait now.
+In a later tweet, Prosser pointed towards WWDC 2020 for a launch, but the event came and went with no sign of the AirPods Studio.

 In terms of what to expect, rumours suggest the AirPods Studio will be the most expensive product in the AirPods range at a rumoured $349 (around £349 given Apple’s direct conversion with AirPods products).
 It’s said that the AirPods Studio will feature better active noise cancellation than that of the AirPods Pro, a given considering the over-ear design of the cans.
 Like with the AirPods Pro, the AirPods Studio are said to feature a Transparency Mode to let you hear your environment around you, and it’s said to take the ear detection feature to the next level too.